reberp/aws-soa-code/Notes/README.md

 	* Analyze data where it's at (in S3)
 	* serverless

+* AWS Redshift
+	* Data warehouse in PQL to analyze data you put into it

 * Aurora
 	* managed database

 * Backup
 	* Centralized backup management for everything across accounts
+	* Use this if not just EBS instances (which is DLM)

 * Beanstalk
   * Default scaling is based on network traffic (high or low)